iamameme/safest-volume-booster-extention/README.md

 - Some sites (like Netflix or YouTube) may restrict audio routing due to strict CSP (Content Security Policy)
 - You may need to press **Play** once for the volume boost to take effect

----

-## 🛡️ Chrome App Store

-At some point